 As with any index fund, the management team is not assigned the task of evaluating or researching the different stocks it holds.
 The fund will only buy the stocks that make up the index the fund will be tracking in the proportion they are represented in the index.
 One of the reasons the cost is so low is there is no research necessary to determine the fund’s holdings.

-How Mutual Funds are priced
+How Mutual Funds Are Priced

-All mutual funds, including index funds, are bought and sold based on the Net Asset Value (NAV).
+All mutual funds, including index funds, are bought and sold based on the net asset value (NAV).
 The NAV is the price you pay per share.
 The NAV is calculated each day at the market close.

-Exchange Traded Funds (ETFs)
+Exchange-Traded Funds (ETFs)

-The first ETF was launched in the US in 1993, but they did not become popular with retail investors until the early 2000’s after the “Tech Wreck”.
-Today ETFs are incredibly main stream with almost every major fund family offering a robust menu of these passive style investment options to choose from.
+The first ETF was launched in the US in 1993, but they did not become popular with retail investors until the early 2000’s after the “Tech Wreck.”
+Today, ETFs are incredibly mainstream, with almost every major fund family offering a robust menu of these passive-style investment options to choose from.

 The difference between the bid and the ask is called the spread.
 Under normal circumstances, the iNAV should be equal to the value of all the underlying securities divided by shares, just like the NAV calculation at the end of the day.
-During times of significant market volatility, however, the bid or ask price may be skewed due to trade flow so a trade executed during that time could be purchased at a premium to iNAV or sold at a discount to iNAV. iNAV might also be inaccurate if a stock held within the ETF has halted trading for whatever reason.
-When trading is halted, the best quote for that stock is the last one, and that could have been hours ago.
+During times of significant market volatility, however, the bid or ask price may be skewed due to trade flow—so a trade executed during that time could be purchased at a premium to iNAV or sold at a discount to iNAV. iNAV might also be inaccurate if a stock held within the ETF has halted trading for whatever reason.
+When trading is halted, the best quote for that stock is the last one, and that could have been hours before.
 If iNAV is updated every 15 seconds, it’s likely going to be inaccurate while trading is halted on any of the underlying stocks.
 Fortunately, these deviations from iNAV are typically short lived.The bottom line is that index mutual funds and ETFs are similar in structure but differ in trading and frequency of assigned value.
 At Rodgers & Associates, we use both types of passive investments in our portfolios because of their tax efficiency, low internal expenses, and diversification.
 Take a deeper look at our AGILE retirement framework to learn more about how our tax-efficient investment strategies can help to preserve your wealth.